Skip to yearly menu bar Skip to main content

 Abstract:

 Modern machine learning models are prone to over-reliance on spurious correlations, which can often lead to poor performance on minority groups.
 In this paper, we identify surprising and nuanced behavior of finetuned models on worst-group accuracy via comprehensive experiments on four well-established benchmarks across vision and language tasks.
-We first show that the commonly used approach of class-balanced mini-batch finetuning can induce a decrease in worst-group accuracy (WGA) with training epochs, leading to performance no better than without class-balancing.
+We first show that the commonly used class-balancing techniques of mini-batch upsampling and loss upweighting can induce a decrease in worst-group accuracy (WGA) with training epochs, leading to performance no better than without class-balancing.
 While in some scenarios, removing data to create a class-balanced subset is more effective, we show this depends on group structure and propose a mixture method which can outperform both techniques.
-Next, we show that scaling pretrained models is generally beneficial for worst-group accuracy, but only in conjuction with appropriate class-balancing.
-Finally, we identify spectral imbalance in finetuning features as a potential source of group disparities --- minority group covariances incur a larger spectral norm than majority groups once conditioned on the classes.
+Next, we show that scaling pretrained models is generally beneficial for worst-group accuracy, but only in conjunction with appropriate class-balancing.
+Finally, we identify spectral imbalance in finetuning features as a potential source of group disparities --- minority group covariance matrices incur a larger spectral norm than majority groups once conditioned on the classes.
 Our results show more nuanced interactions of modern finetuned models with group robustness than was previously known.
+Our code is available at https://github.com/tmlabonte/revisiting-finetuning.

 Live content is unavailable.
 Log in and register to view live content